Junius Daniel

-Junius Daniel (June 27, 1828 - May 13, 1864) was a planter and career military officer, serving in the United States Army, then in the Confederate States Army during the American Civil War, as a brigadier general.
+Junius Daniel (June 27, 1828 - May 13, 1864) was an American planter and military officer who served in the United States Army, then in the Confederate States Army during the American Civil War as a brigadier general.
 His troops were instrumental in the Confederates' success at the first day of the Battle of Gettysburg.
 He was killed in action at the Battle of Spotsylvania Court House.

 Early life

 Daniel was born in Halifax, North Carolina, to a wealthy political family.
 His father, John Reeves Jones Daniel, served as an attorney general of North Carolina and member of the United States Congress.
 His mother, Martha Stith, came from a prominent family of early Virginians that descended from John Stith and William Randolph.
 Daniel was educated at an elementary school in Halifax and at the J. M. Lovejoy Academy in Raleigh.
 President James K. Polk appointed him to the United States Military Academy in 1846.
 He graduated 33rd out of 42 in the Class of 1851.
 Appointed a brevet second lieutenant in the 3rd U.S. Infantry, Daniel was sent to Newport, Kentucky as assistant quartermaster.
 In 1852, he was assigned to Fort Albuquerque in the New Mexico Territory, remaining stationed at the frontier outpost for five years.
 Temporarily under the command of Richard S. Ewell of the 3rd Dragoons, Lieutenant Daniel saw action in a series of skirmishes with the Apache Indians in 1855.
 In 1858, Daniel resigned his commission to begin a career as a planter in Louisiana, joining his father who had moved there following his last term in Congress in 1851.
 In October 1860, Daniel married Ellen Long, daughter of Col. John J. Long of Northampton County, North Carolina.
 They had no children.